itssumitrai/online-dress-store/README.md

 ```

 > You can preview the built app with `npm run preview`, regardless of whether you installed an adapter.
 This should _not_ be used to serve your app in production.

+## Deployment

+Deploys to firebase hosting by using firebase functions for SSR.